 Interestingly, in principle, one can explicitly obtain $S_{Ent}$ for the vacuum state using quantum field theory.
 In ~\cite{Srednicki} $S_{Ent}$ for a spherical region is obtained by partial tracing a ground state of discretized quantum fields.
 Using a similar approach we also derived the first law of black hole thermodynamics from the second law of thermodynamics~\cite{Kim:2007vx} and obtained a discrete black hole mass formula.
 These works are based on the Landauer's principle in quantum information theory and the holographic principle.
-As a variant of the second law of thermodynamics, the Landauer's principle states that to erase $N$ bits of information of a system irreversibly at least $k_B N$ entropy of a bath should be increased and at least $k_B TN$ energy should be consumed, where $k_B$ is the Boltzman's constant and $T$ is the temperature of the thermal bath contacting with the system.
-For a black hole and the universe their causal horizons play roles of the bath and an information barrier.
-We suggested that there is energy $E_h$ related to the information erasing at the horizons given by \beq dE_h=k_B T_h dS_h, \eeq where $T_h$ is a horizon temperature and $d S_h$ is a horizon entropy change due to the information erasing.
-We identified this energy to be the origin of dark energy and black hole mass.
-Thus, one can see that this energy is very similar to the equipartion energy for the entropic force~\cite{Padmanabhan:2009kr,Verlinde:2010hp}.
+As a variant of the second law of thermodynamics, Landauer's principle states that to erase $N$ bits of information of a system irreversibly at least $k_B N$ entropy of a bath should be increased and at least $k_B N T$ energy should be consumed, where $k_B$ is the Boltzman's constant and $T$ is the temperature of the thermal bath contacting with the system.
+For a black hole and the universe their causal horizons play roles of the bath as well as an information barrier.
+We suggested that the horizons have thermal energy $E_h$ related to the information erasing at the horizons given by \beq dE_h=k_B T_h dS_h, \eeq where $T_h$ is a horizon temperature and $d S_h$ is a horizon entropy change due to the information erasing.
+We identified this energy as the origin of dark energy or black hole mass.
+Thus, one can see that this energy is very similar to the equipartition energy for the entropic gravity~\cite{Padmanabhan:2009kr,Verlinde:2010hp}.
 (Strictly speaking, the relation in Eq.(\ref{dE}) is more likely the Clausius relation, however we call it the first law by convention.)

-All our results above indicate that there is an intrinsic relationship between quantum information and gravity.
-This can be seen as another realization of a famous slogan in quantum information community: ``It from Bit!"

-Along this line we now suggest that the Einstein equation can be derived using quantum information theory applied at a causal horizon of a given spacetime.
-Our work is also based on the intriguing work by Jacobson linking the first law of thermodynamics to the Einstein equation.
+All our results above imply that there is an intrinsic relationship between quantum information and gravity.
+This can be seen as another realization of the famous slogan in quantum information community: ``It from Bit!"
+Along this line in this paper we suggest that the Einstein equation itself can be derived by considering quantum information theory applied to Rindler horizons of a given spacetime.
+Our work is also based on the work by Jacobson linking the first law of thermodynamics to the Einstein equation.
+In Sec.
+II, we study the relation between entanglement and entropic gravity.
+In Sec.
+III, we derive the Einstein equation from information loss.
+In Sec.
+IV, we summarize and discuss the results.

-Let us start by briefly reviewing our previous works related to this subject.
-First, in \cite{myDE}, it was pointed out that a cosmic horizon with a radius $R_h\sim O(H^{-1})$ has a kind of $thermal$ energy $E_h\propto T_h S_h \propto R_h$ associated with its holographic entropy $S_h\propto R_h^2$, and this thermal energy has an information theoretic origin.
-Here $H$ is the Hubble parameter.
-(Recently, there appear similar suggestions based on the Verlinde's idea~\cite{Li:2010cj,Zhang:2010hi,Wei:2010ww,Easson:2010av}.)